Best Bookmark Managers for Chrome, Firefox, and Edge

 - Limited scope - Diigo is only a bookmarking app, so don’t expect advanced features for productivity or collaboration.

 - Limited free plan - While Diigo has a free plan, there are significant limitations to what you can do with a free plan.
 For example, you are only allowed 500 cloud bookmarks and 100 webpage and pdf highlights.
-The free plan also includes ad pop-ups, which can cause frustration.
+The free plan also includes ad pop-ups, which can be annoying.

 - No offline access - Accessing your stored notes and bookmarks requires an internet connection.